YvonneBanks/challenge-001/README.md

 # challenge-001
-Repository all the work for challenge 2 of week1
+Repository contains all the work for challenge 2 of week 1